EremusOne/ESPectrum/README.md

 # ZX-ESPectrum-IDF

+** IMPORTANT: Putting too much files on the SD Card directorios could crash the emu right now (RAM issues).
+A fix for this will be available soon.
+Right now be careful with the number of files and remember: THIS IS AN EARLY BETA

 This is an emulator of the Sinclair ZX Spectrum computer running on a Lilygo TTGo VGA32 board.

 Just connect a VGA monitor, a PS/2 keyboard, a SD Card (optional) and power via microUSB.